bburns/LanguageModels/doc/report/Report.md

     lost, and a silence which engulfed his voice.
     -lesmiserables

-    Either the well was very deep, or she fell very slowly, for she had plenty of time as she went down to look about her, and to wonder what was going to happen next.
-    -alice

-    The story had held us, round the fire, sufficiently breathless, but except the obvious remark that it was gruesome, as, on Christmas Eve in an old house, a strange tale should essentially be, I remember no comment uttered till somebody happened to say that it was the only case he had met in which such a visitation had fallen on a child.
-    -turnofthescrew

     Meantime the Rat, warm and comfortable, dozed by his fireside.
 His paper of half-finished verses slipped from his knee, his head fell back, his mouth opened, and he wandered by the verdant banks of dream-rivers.
-Then a coal slipped, the fire crackled and sent up a spurt of flame, and he woke with a start.
     -wind

 cleaning/abnormalities/characteristics